fin81985/pands-project/README.md

 ##  Conclusion

 This project was a great learning experience for someone new to programming.
-By working with the Iris dataset, some good hands on experience of using Python and some popular libraries used in data science.
-Through simple visualizations and basic statistical analysis, I was able to discover interesting patterns in the data.
+By working with the Iris dataset I got some good hands on experience of using Python and some popular libraries used in data science.
+Through some visualizations and basic statistical analysis, I was able to discover interesting patterns in the data.
 It really helped me understand how programming can be used to explore and make sense of real world data.